ESSS/alfasim-sdk/docs/source/01_quick_start.rst

  - ``Ninja`` at least version 1.7.0

-The :program:`alfasim-sdk` package has several commands that can be visualized by running the help option.
+The ``alfasim-sdk`` package has several commands that can be visualized by running the help option.

 .. code-block:: bash